Get Magic Lessons

 • I unschooled my daughter until 7th grade (unschooling is like homeschooling, without the school part).

-• I split my time between two lakes, Georgian Bay and Lake Rosseau in Muskoka.
+• I split my time between two coasts of Georgian Bay.

 • I have dual citizenship, Canadian and Irish.

-• I’ve been a stepmom for twenty years.
+• I’ve been a stepmom for well over twenty years.

-• I come from a huge Irish family, for almost five decades we’ve gathered every other year for a reunion.
+• I come from a huge Irish family, and for over five decades, we’ve gathered every other year for a reunion.

 • I can still do the splits, but only on the right side.